Muhammad-AnasKhan/made_in_PK/README.md

 ## Description

-The script utilizes Python along with the BeautifulSoup library to scrape product information from specified website URLs.
+The script utilizes Python along with the BeautifulSoup library to scrape product information from [https://madeinpakistan.guide](https://madeinpakistan.guide).
 It then extracts the alternative product names available on each webpage and saves them into a CSV file.

 ## Usage